The shaping factors of nature

 adapted to harsh climate

-Winters can be long, but due to the Gulf stream, they are much milder than the geographical situation might suggest.
-The weather can be quite extreme and the horses are well adapted to this harsh climate, with their thick double layered winter coat.
-Another important factor is their ability to store fat, accumulated through the summer and autumn and serves as an insulation but also as a reserve of energy when less and less food is available as the winter moves on.
+Winters in Iceland can be long, but due to the warm Gulf stream, which encircles Iceland, they are much milder than the geographical location might suggest.
+Still, the weather can be quite extreme, and the horses are well adapted to this harsh climate, with their thick double-layered winter coat.
+Another important factor is their ability to store fat, accumulated through the summer, which serves as an insulation and also as an energy reverse less and less food being available as the winter progresses.

 couragous but calm

-In Iceland, the horses are actually the only domesticated animal that is kept outdoors all year around still today, and if they have good land to graze on with natural shelter, they might not need any extra feeding at all and still be fat and healthy by spring.
-The Icelandic terrain is vast and rugged and the horses learn from early on how to move easily on the uneven ground, cope with mountains and crags, and crossing rivers.
-This makes the horses both genuine and powerful, and many continental riders find that horses raised in Iceland have something a bit special, due to their natural upbringing with minimum human interference.
+In Iceland, horses are actually the only domesticated animal that is kept outdoors all year round, today still.
+If they land where they graze is good and they can seek shelter from the worst spells of winter weather, either in natural or manmade shelters, they might not need any extra feeding at all and still be fat and healthy by spring.
+The Icelandic terrain is vast and rugged, and the horses learn from early on how to move easily on the uneven ground, cope with mountains and crags, and cross rivers.
+This makes the horses both genuine and powerful.
+Many continental riders find that horses raised in Iceland have special qualities, due to their natural upbringing with minimum human interference.
 Courage, curiosity, self-reliance and calm – these are the shaping factors of nature.